Vigh24/chatwoot/RAILWAY_DEPLOYMENT_GUIDE.md

    railway run bundle exec rails db:migrate
    ```
 4. Note that `db:reset` will drop and recreate the database, so only use it for fresh installations

-### Shell Command Execution Issues

-If you see errors like `sh: exec: line 0: illegal option -c` or `multirun: one or more of the provided commands ended abnormally`:

-1. This is likely due to shell compatibility issues in the Alpine Linux container
-2. The Dockerfile has been updated to use a startup script instead of direct shell commands
-3. If you're still encountering issues, check that the startup script has proper permissions and line endings

-#### Startup Script Not Found

-If you encounter errors like `sh: exec: line 0: /startup.sh: not found`:

-1. This indicates that the startup script was not properly created during the Docker build process
-2. The latest version of the Dockerfile uses `printf` instead of `echo` for more reliable script creation
-3. It also includes verification steps to ensure the script exists and has proper permissions
-4. If you're still having issues, you can try modifying the Dockerfile to create the script in a different location or using a different approach

 ### Application Startup Issues